radhey24h/cloud-in-depth/azure-in-depth/Day-2-Azure-basics/01-Azure-basics.md

 ### Use Case

-Both startups and large companies use Azure to build and run their applications because it can easily grow with their needs.
+Both start-ups and large companies use Azure to build and run their applications because it can easily grow with their needs.

 ---